 Read More: Best Bond Movies of All Time

 In portraying the purely evil yet charismatic Idi Amin Dada, actor Forest Whitaker gave a performance for the ages, winning every single award available to him that year.
 As self appointed President, actually dictator of Uganda, he takes a young Scottish doctor under his wing and it is through that man’s eyes we see the monster appear.
 Whitaker is brilliant, seething with anger and contempt for those who defy him, believing himself to be a God.
 Terrifying.

 As one of the greatest warriors in the history of the United States military, General George S. Patton did as he pleased often defying his superiors’ orders.
 George C. Scott is magnificent as Patton, one of the screen’s greatest performances and refused the Oscar he won for Best Actor.
 That iconic image that opens the film — Scott dwarfed by a massive flag — once seen can never be forgotten.

 Read More: Best Horror Movies of All Time

 12. My Left Foot (1989)

-On the rise as an actor when he made this lovely, gritty film about Irish artist/ writer Cristy Brown, afflicted with cerebral palsy since birth, Day-Lewis won the Academy Award and several other awards in announcing himself as a major new acting force.
-His eyes ablaze with intellect and purpose, his body betraying hm with constant shaking, twitching, everything out of control except his left foot, the actor brings us the fierce mind that was trapped in that wretched body.
-Despite his affliction he was gifted, horny and a heavy drinker.
+On the rise as an actor when he made this lovely, gritty film about Irish artist/writer Cristy Brown, afflicted with cerebral palsy since birth, Day-Lewis won the Academy Award and several other awards in announcing himself as a major new acting force.
+His eyes ablaze with intellect and purpose; his body betraying him with constant shaking, twitching, everything out of control except his left foot.
+The actor brings us the fierce mind that was trapped in that wretched body.
+Despite his affliction, he was gifted, horny and a heavy drinker.
 Day-Lewis is a miracle in the film.